Twin Lakes, MN Demographics

 A map of Twin Lakes's Population by Race

-Of the 913 places in Minnesota, Twin Lakes is the 693rd most populous.
+Twin Lakes is ranked the 729th most populous place in Minnesota, out of 915 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Twin Lakes was ranked the 754th most populous place in the 2020 Census.

 Twin Lakes's White Population